The Right To Repair

 When you can't take something apart, you can't understand it.
 When it breaks, you can't fix it.
 When you want to do something more, you can't modify it.

-So it matters for those two reasons, with the former being considered more important to people who aim to keep their products for a long time and the latter for those who want to keep initial costs down.
+So it matters for those reasons, with the first reason probably being considered most important to people who aim to keep their products for a long time and the second reason for those who want to keep initial costs down.

 As you can see, this matters a lot to me otherwise it would not be a top-level page on my website.
 My own inspiration came from my own MacBook Pro's lack of repairability when the battery started going in 2018.